Skip to main content

 London Canal Museum

-The London Canal Museum explores the history of the city’s man-made waterways, documenting the vessels, trade, and people of London’s canals.
-Exhibits also explore the museum building’s past: it was originally used as an ice warehouse by Carlo Gatti, the Swiss entrepreneur credited with introducing ice cream to the British masses.
+The London Canal Museum explores the history of the city’s man-made waterways, documenting the vessels, trade, and workers of London’s canals.
+Exhibits tend toward the immersive, though they also explore the museum building’s past: It was originally used as an ice warehouse by Carlo Gatti, which is a bigger deal than it might sound—he’s the Swiss entrepreneur credited with introducing ice cream to the British masses.

 The London Canal Museum chronicles the history of London’s canal system as well as the city’s Victorian-era ice trade.
 A standard ticket provides access to the museum’s exhibits, while a combination ticket includes museum access and a guided 1-hour boat trip through the Islington Tunnel—an underground portion of Regent’s Canal that can only be traversed by boat.
 Some London sightseeing passes include free access to the museum as well as hop-on hop-off bus transportation.